ipdk-io/networking-recipe/docs/guides/setup/dpdk-setup-guide.md

  infrap4d in attached mode, use the `--nodetach` option.

 - All infrap4d logs are by default logged under /var/log/stratum.
-- All P4SDE logs are logged in p4_driver.log under $IPDK_RECIPE.
+- All P4SDE logs are logged in p4_driver.log under $P4CP_RECIPE.
 - All OVS logs are logged under /tmp/ovs-vswitchd.log.

 ### Run a sample program